benhuson/expire-users/readme.txt

 3. User login expired error.

 == Changelog ==

+= 1.0.1 =
+* Check and expire users if needed when displaying in the admin.
+* Check if cron needs setting up when in admin.

 = 1.0 =
 * Add expiry fields to new user admin page.